Kadanst/WhatsYourMood-Documents/privacy.md

-# Robin & Stijn The Wedding Game Privacy Policy Privacy Policy
+# Kadanst What's your Mood?
+Privacy Policy

 ## Introduction

-Robin & Stijn The Wedding Game is a small platformer game where you have to save the groom of a wedding.
+An app developed to support Kadanst.
+It is designed to motivate children to fill in what emotion they're feeling.
-This game was developed as part of a wedding invitation
+It was developed by a group of Software Engineering students at Avans University of Applied Sciences.

 ## Data Collection